Manikant-Narayanapur/RegistrationCRUD/README.md

 DateOfBirth DATE NOT NULL, PhoneNumber VARCHAR(15));

 Setting Up Java Project in Eclipse
--Open Eclipse and create a new Java project.
+-Open Eclipse and create a new Java project and perform the CRUD operations.
--Add MySQL JDBC Connector:
--Download the MySQL JDBC Connector .jar file from the link provided above.